pojome/pojo-digital-donations/readme.txt

 * New: Added an option to disable the PayPal IPN verification
 * New: Added a new feature that allows source files to be restricted to specific price options
 * New: Added an option in Settings > Misc to define the expiration length for download links - default is 24 hours
-* New: Added a new filter, pdd_download_file_url_args,  for changing the arguments passed to the function that generages download URLs
+* New: Added a new filter, pdd_camp_file_url_args,  for changing the arguments passed to the function that generages download URLs
 * New: Added a new filter to allow developers to change the redirect URL for the pdd_login form
 * Fix: Bug with the PDD_READ_FILE_MODE constant
 * Fix: Bug with the file upload meta box fields
 * Tweak: Updated the "View Purchase Details" modal to include the price option purchased, if any
 * Tweak: Updated the purchase/download history short codes to only show files for the price options the user has purchased
 * Tweak: Made improvements to the checkout registration form layout
-* Tweak: Updated the [purchase_link] short code in the Download Configuration meta box to reflect the chosen button color
+* Tweak: Updated the [donate_link] short code in the Download Configuration meta box to reflect the chosen button color
 * Tweak: Updated the "Short Code" column in the list table to include the correct button color option
 * Tweak: Improved some file / function organization